uraheris/uraheris/README.md

 # RAH3RI

 ## About me
-CS Student at the University of Namur, Belgium Interested in development and cybersecurity
+CS Student at the University of Namur, Belgium\n Interested in development and cybersecurity\n

 ## Known technologies
 I've already used C, C#, Python